kvc0/goodmetrics/README.md

 # Overview
 ## About
-Goodmetrics is for monitoring web service workflows: It records __observations from workflows__ not __contextless numbers__.
+Goodmetrics is for monitoring web service workflows: It records __contextual observations from workflows__ rather than the __contextless numbers__ of other collection systems.
+(Think "single-level trace" and you're close)

 Leveraging [Postgresql and the Timescaledb plugin](https://docs.timescale.com/), Goodmetrics creates a simple, familiar wide schema for your application workflow; a column per dimension and a column per measurement.
-Cardinality is not an issue for a modern (read: 25+ year old) database.

 ## Getting started
-### **Have a TimescaleDB**
+### **TimescaleDB**
 * https://docs.timescale.com/install/latest/self-hosted/installation-debian/
+* Timescale docker
 * Timescale Cloud

 ### Set up timescaledb if you are self-hosting